SEO & Visibility

 What belongs site-wide (and why)

-Site-wide entities are data that are the same for the entire website.
-These are defined once in a script that is loaded on every page, usually via your CMS template or header include.
+Site-wide entities are data that is the same across the entire website.
+Define these once in a script that is loaded on every page, usually via your CMS template or header include.

 Which entities belong site-wide: